-Why book Ipiales to Cucuta bus with redBus?
+Why book a Ipiales a Cucuta bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Ipiales to Cucuta.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Ipiales to Cucuta.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Ipiale is a city located in the Department of Nariño, near the border with Ecuador.
 The spaniards founded the city in 1585, in an area previously occupied by “The Nation of the Pastos”.
 Ipiale was one of the first cities that declared its independence, and its residents fought bravely in the Battle of the Tarabita de México, one of the first skirmishes of the independence campaign.Ipiales forms an urban conurbation with Tulcán, an ecuadorian city.
 It has very different touristic attractions, the most famous being the Las Lajas Cathedral, an impressive architectonic work located in the middle of a cliff.